parthigeo/kube-native-devops/README.md

 # Kubernetes native container tool set
 This is getting started guide to wide variety of container tools for building Kubernetes application.
+It aims to onboard new developer to Kubernetes application development, improve their productivity and smoothen adoption curve for DevOps practitioners.

 # Focus
-This guide focuses on interesting and emerging Kubernetes native tools that improves developer experience and solves real problem for DevOps practitioners.
+ This guide focuses on emerging and useful Kubernetes native open source tools that significantly improves developer experience and solves real world problem for DevOps practitioners.

 # Target audience
 Target audience for this guide is primarily developer & DevOps community.
 Developers who wants to employ simple, repeatable & yet flexible tool for building and deploying Kubernetes applications.
 DevOps practitioners who wants to understand and adopt container tools for large enterprises.